johannabid/johannabid/README.md

 - ⚡ Fun fact: ...
 -->

-Solely here to experiment!
+Solely here to experiment with coding and design

+Been working with HTML, CSS and a bit of JS.
+Wanting to learn more about JS.

-You can reach me by mail - "bidt@proton.me"
+You can reach me by mail - bidt@proton.me